wagtail/wagtail/docs/advanced_topics/embeds.md

 # Embedded content

-Wagtail supports generating embed code from URLs to content on external providers such as YouTube or Twitter.
-By default, Wagtail will fetch the embed code directly from the relevant provider's site using the oEmbed protocol.
+Wagtail supports generating embed code from URLs to content on external providers such as YouTube or X. By default, Wagtail will fetch the embed code directly from the relevant provider's site using the oEmbed protocol.

 Wagtail has a built-in list of the most common providers and this list can be